-Before we get started, check out some sites that track accessible locations in the city to ensure nothing gets in the way of your plans.
+Before we get started, check out some sites that track accessible things to do in Toronto to ensure nothing gets in the way of your plans.
 AccessTO is a great resource that can be used to determine if a place is accessible!
 And download the AccessNow app, for on-the-go information about accessibility!

-Explore a brewery- As the weather heats up a nice cold beer on a patio is a great way to spend a few hours.
+As the weather heats up a nice cold beer on a patio is a great way to spend a few hours.
 Craft breweries have been sprouting up everywhere, and Toronto is no exception.
-If you and your friends like beer, consider organising a beer tasting tour around Toronto, hitting a different brewery each weekend and ranking your favourites!
+If you and your friends like beer, consider organizing a beer tasting tour around Toronto, hitting a different brewery each weekend and ranking your favourites!
 Check AccessTO for a list of accessible breweries.

 All of these places are accessible by transit.
 If you find the TTC difficult to manoeuvre, check out the Braze Sentina, which provides 180 degrees of rear-view blind spot coverage, making backing onto and off of busses, streetcars and subways much easier!

-**I don’t use a wheelchair, so I relied on AccessTO and the destination’s website to determine which areas are accessible.
-If you have any suggestions or changes, please comment or email me at email@example.com**Read More
+**I don’t use a wheelchair, so I relied on AccessTO and the destination’s website to determine accessible things to do in Toronto.
+If you have any suggestions or changes, please comment or email us at firstname.lastname@example.org!**Read More

 Upon investigating the prevalence of wheelchair collisions, the amount of vehicle collisions with pedestrians using wheelchairs was shocking.
 According to Kraemer & Benton (2015), people who use wheelchairs are 36% more likely to die in a collision with a vehicle than other pedestrians.
-Fatal vehicle accidents took the lives of sixty wheelchair users in the United States in 2009 (LaBan & Nabity, 2010).
+Additionally, reportedly in 2009, fatal vehicle accidents took the lives of 60 wheelchair users in the United States.
 This tragic statistic makes it clear the need for improved road safety for wheelchair users.
 Here are some ideas of ways to improve safety for navigating roads in a wheelchair.

 Sitting in a wheelchair may place you out of the field of view of car drivers, increasing your risk of being in a collision.
 You can increase your visibility by using a flag that sticks up from your chair.
 This is a very low cost solution.
 But be aware- these flags typically attach to the backrest of the chair, which makes them visible only when you are fully in the driver’s field of view.